koji-kojiro/cl-repl/README.md

 Don't hesitate to open issues or to send pull requests!
 The authors are unfamiliar to Common Lisp, as well as English...

+To test locally, you can build an executable with `make build`.

 # Author

 [TANI Kojiro](https://github.com/koji-kojiro) (kojiro0531@gmail.com)